xuelongmu/personal-website/content/gallery/shadowtales.md

 - Steam networking with Online Subsystem for session hosting, server lists, and session joining
 - Gameplay Ability System (used in Fortnite and Paragon) for replicated, server-authoritative abilities including magic spells and melee attacks
-- Clean HUD with damage indicator, leaderboard, spell affordance icons, and health/mana bars
+- Clean HUD with leaderboard, damage indicator, spell availability icons, and health/mana bars

 The video below shows a PvP deathmatch game mode.
-In the future we plan to add more game modes including PvE missions, more classes, and upgrade systems.
+In the future I plan to add more game modes including PvE missions, more classes, and upgrade systems.

 {{< youtube id="ysDdbxTsc" >}}